bcgov/jag-lcrb-carla-public/README.md

 1. Update Dynamics Models to contain the new fields.
 This should be done by running the code generation script.
 Do not edit the model by hand.
 2. Add view model fields for each new field.
 Be sure to use the same datatype; for example, if Dynamics uses a lookup with integer values, use a nullable int (int?).
 If Dynamics uses a nullable bool (bool?), use a nullable bool in the view model.
 3. Add code to "copy values" and "to view model" routines for the application extension class.
 Since the data types match this should be trivial, just add code to copy from the Dynamics field to the view model and vice versa.
 4. Add rows to the ApplicationMapping class to denote the new fields.
 This should contain the Dynamics field name (actual field name not the display name) and the name of the view model field, as it will be sent to the client.
 Note that the first character of the model will be lowercase.
+5. Add fields to the Client model that correspond to fields in the View Model.
+Note that the first character should be lower case, as the Dotnet JSON parser will convert the first character of the field name to lower case, and so the Client code will need to use that.
+6. Add logic or field definitions to the relevant Validation code.
+This will prevent a generic error which may be confusing to the user from being shown.

 Be sure to test a round trip (save and load) before considering the field mapping done.